eunomie/docker-runx/README.md

 A local file `.docker/runx.yaml` can be used to override the actions defined in the image manifest.
 This is useful to configure some actions for a specific project for instance.

+`docker runx` will look for this file in the current directory and in all the parent directories.
+The different files will be merged together, the closer to the current directory will have the priority.

 ```yaml
 # Optional.
 # It allows to define a default reference to an image if none is provided by the user.